iip-ecosphere/platform/platform/managementUI/README.md

 - `cd gen/platform`
 - `cli.sh deploy artifacts/deployment.yaml`

-`ng test` or for more "headless" execution
-`ng test --no-watch --no-progress --browsers=ChromeHeadless` if desirable also with `--code-coverage` or further arguments.
+`ng test` or for more "headless" execution `ng test --no-watch --browsers=ChromeHeadless` or `ng test --no-watch --no-progress --browsers=ChromeHeadless` if desirable also with `--code-coverage` or further arguments.

 For shutdown of the running application, consider executing `cli.sh undeploy artifacts/deployment.yaml` or an undeployment via the UI.